baanan/dotfiles/README.md

 My dotfiles for pop os.

-My Neovim also has an installer for windows.
+The Neovim config also has an installer for windows.